mubi2625/OrbLink/README.md

-# 🛰️ OrbLink Simulator
+# 🛰️ LEO Link Simulator

-A Python based **LEO satellite constellation link feasibility simulator** that compares two architecture strategies:
+A Python-based **LEO satellite constellation link feasibility simulator** that compares two architecture strategies:
 1. **Ground-Station-Only** (satellites communicate only via ground stations)
 2. **Crosslinked** (satellites communicate with each other + minimal ground stations)

 Built for hackathon demonstrations and feasibility studies.

-## Team Members
-- Mubasshirah Khan
-- Gaurav Mishra
-- Syun M. Dixit
-- Surith Hariharan Thogulava
-- Sofia Adelentado Lopez

 ---